Skip to main content

 • Provide additional information, as needed: The taxpayer must provide the Department with any additional information if requested.
 The Department may perform periodic reviews of the taxpayer's financial condition during the term of the agreement to determine continued need as well as possible jeopardy of collection.

-If you cannot meet these requirements when the agreement is set up, or any additional requirements thereafter, the agreement will be in default.
-You will not be able to re-establish an agreement once it is in default.
+If you cannot meet these requirements when the payment plan is set up, or any additional requirements thereafter, the payment plan will be in default.
+You will not be able to re-establish an Installment Payment Agreement once it is in default.
 The Department may assess a 20% Collection Assistance Fee on all defaulted agreements.

 The Department: